Site icon Cafe Serre

 Whether you opt for the clarity of a pour-over or the richness of an immersion brew, filter coffee offers a delightful journey into the intricate flavors of specialty beans.
 Experiment with different methods, ratios, and grind sizes to discover your preferred cup.

-Understanding the Cold Brew Process
+How Does the Cold Brew Process Work?

 The magic of cold brew lies in its temperature.
 Brewing with cold water extracts different chemical compounds from the coffee beans compared to hot water.
 Hot water extracts more oils, acids, and bitter compounds, while cold water slowly draws out sugars, complex carbohydrates, and aromatic compounds, leaving behind many of the harsher elements.
 This results in a brew that is: